SHt0w/stmt2vec/stmt2vec_attention/Readme.txt

 When using the code in your research work, you should cite the following paper:

-Stmt2vec: Learning Representations of Source Code.
+Stmt2vec: Convolving Statement Embeddings on Program Dependence Graph for Extreme Summarization of Source Code.
 Shi Han, Haoyu Dong, Xin Li and Dongmei Zhang.
-2016.